Achievable logoAchievable logo

 Problem-solving process

-Following a problem-solving process helps you get through questions more quickly and helps you decide when to move on from a question if you don’t understand it.
+Following a problem-solving process helps you move through questions more quickly and helps you decide when to move on if you’re stuck.
 Below are the steps:

 1. Read/annotate the question.